← Back to Research

 ESTABLISHED

 The most liveable corridor in Hyderabad.
-Kondapur has mature social infrastructure — international schools, hospitals, supermarkets, restaurants — that buyers in newer corridors have to wait years for.
+Kondapur has mature social infrastructure — international schools, hospitals, supermarkets — that buyers in newer corridors wait years for.
 Projects here have the best tenant profiles for rental investors.
 Price appreciation is slower than Kokapet but much more predictable.
-A safe choice for end-use buyers who want to move in within 2–3 years.

 Best schools catchment (ISH, Oakridge)Strong rental demandGood Metro connectivityModerate appreciation upside